RAHS Subscriptions: Journals – Vol 108 Pt 1 June 2022 ABSTRACTS

 RAHS Subscriptions: Journals – Vol 107 pt 2 December 2021 ABSTRACTS

-Sydney, 1803: When Catholics were tolerated and Freemasons banned – James Franklin
+Sydney, 1803: when Catholics were tolerated and Freemasons banned

 In 1803, Governor King’s authority faced serious threats: from possible French invasion, from Irish convicts, and from officers and others with personal animosities fortified by freemasonry and republicanism.
 On Lord Hobart’s instructions, King allowed the convict priest Father Dixon to minister to Catholics, but masonic gatherings were banned.
 The reasoning behind these decisions is explained, in the light of the threats posed by each and the Irish background.
 Hobart’s earlier success in negotiating with Irish bishops and the perception that French and American revolutionary ideals were being spread through Freemasonry are essential for understanding developments in New South Wales.